xTekker/S.I.R.H.B-py-v1/README.md

 # S.I.R.H.B-Python-v1
-SIRHB written in python - I have made the choice to sunset this project in favour of working on Doomscroller.
+## I have made the choice to sunset this project in favour of working on Doomscroller.
 I sadly dont have the time to do both.

 Say hello to S.I.R.H.B. - the bot that's ready to help you rule your Discord server with an iron fist... wrapped in a velvet glove.
 This versatile bot can handle everything from moderation to answering frequently asked questions, all while bringing a touch of humor and wit to your server.
 With customizable features and lightning-fast response times, S.I.R.H.B. is the ultimate sidekick for any Discord server owner.
 So why settle for a bland bot when you can have a witty and reliable companion like S.I.R.H.B. by your side?